erc-dharma/project-documentation/guides/atom/UsingAtom_v01.md

  This will insert `<p>...</p>` around the selected text.
 You can then write the name of the tag you want in stead of `<p>` and make use of autocomplete.

 - [select-text-between-tags](https://atom.io/packages/select-text-between-tags) this package allows you to select all the text between two tags.

+- [double-tag](https://atom.io/packages/double-tag) edit one tag and the other is automatically changed to match.
+- [tag](https://atom.io/packages/tag) automatically closes your tags.
+- [atom-beautify](https://atom.io/packages/atom-beautify) automatically indents your markup.